-A method for the detection of VTEC in foodstuffs was published on November 2012 as an ISO Technical Specification: ISO/TS 13136 "Microbiology of food and animal feed -- Realtime polymerase chain reaction (PCR)-based method for the detection of food-borne pathogens -- Horizontal method for the detection of Shiga toxin-producing Escherichia coli (STEC) and the determination of O157, O111, O26, O103 and O145 serogroups".
-This method, together with the EU RL procedure "Detection and identification of Verocytotoxinproducing Escherichia coli (VTEC) O104:H4 in food by Real Time PCR (EU-RL VTEC\Method\04\Rev 1)", had been prescribed for the detection of VTEC in sprouts by Regulation (EU) No 209/2013, which has introduced for the first time microbiological criteria for VTEC in the EU legislation.
+A method for the detection of VTEC in foodstuffs was published on November 2012 as an ISO Technical Specification: ISO/TS 13136:2012 "Microbiology of food and animal feed --Real-time polymerase chain reaction (PCR)-based method for the detection of food-borne pathogens -- Horizontal method for the detection of Shiga toxin-producing Escherichia coli (STEC) and the determination of 0157, 0111, 026, 0103 and 0145 serogroups".
+This method, together with the EU-RL procedure "Detection and identification of Verocytotoxin-producing Escherichia coli (VTEC) 0104:H4 in food by Real Time PCR (EU-RL VTEC\Method\04\Rev 1)", had been prescribed for the detection of VTEC in sprouts by Regulation (EU) No 209/2013, which has introduced for the first time microbiological criteria for VTEC in the EU legislation.

-The method was already adopted and evaluated in six rounds of the PT scheme of the EU-RL on the detection of VTEC in food matrices: PT3, carried out on bovine carcass swabs; PT4, carried out on milk samples; PT7, carried out on vegetable samples; PT8, carried out on water samples; PT9, carried out on seeds intended for sprouting; and PT12, carried out on sprouts.
+The method was already adopted and evaluated in seven rounds of the EU-RL PT scheme on the detection of VTEC in food matrices: PT3, carried out on bovine carcass swabs; PT4, carried out on milk samples; PT7, carried out on vegetable samples; PT8, carried out on water samples; PT9, carried out on seeds intended for sprouting; and PT12 and PT14, carried out on sprouts.
 The reports of these PTs are available in the EU-RL web site (www.iss.it/vtec).

-The 7th PT on the detection of VTEC in food (PT14) was carried out again on sprouts, according to Reg.
+The 8th PT on the detection of VTEC in food (PT15) was again carried out on sprouts, according to Reg.
 (EU) 209/2013.